w3c/wai-curricula/content/designer/interaction-and-feedback.md

   * submissions of user test responses
 * create designs that support context help methods for form fields, such as a "help" link next to the form

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

-### Topic: Keyboard Input
+### Topic: Feedback and Notifications

 #### Learning Outcomes for Topic

 Students should be able to:

-* provide designs that support operation with the keyboard
+* ensure notification messages are easy to understand and can be distinguished from any other user interface component
+* provide textual information about errors, successes, or any other event resulting from user input
+* create designs that allow to switch notifications on or off to allow notifications processing at the users pace
+* identify different types of notifications based on their priority, relevance, and relation to specific parts of the application or to the application as a whole
+* create designs that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
-* describe related requirements for developers to ensure every user interface component can be entered, operated, and exited using the keyboard only
+* describe related requirements for developers to ensure that notification messages are associated to their corresponding user interface component and can be rendered by assistive technologies

-* identify situations when it may be necessary to provide  additional keyboard shortcuts, for example when designing a custom functionality
-* create designs that allow provision of keyboard shortcuts that avoid conflicts with the operating system, browser, and assistive technologies keyboard shortcuts
-* create designs that allow for consistent focus indicators through the whole widget or application lifetime
+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+[To be developed.]

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to support assessment:

+[To be developed.]

 ## Ideas to Assess Knowledge for Module

 Optional ideas to support assessment: